 The main reason there is such a wide variation in pool costs is because there are so many extra expenses aside from the pool itself.
 When creating your budget, be sure to take these essentials into account:

 Not every backyard is pool-ready.
-If your lawn has big drops or rises that require leveling or the construction of walls, the costs can be as high as $7,500 to $12,000.
+If your lawn has big drops or rises that require leveling or the construction of walls, the cost is $5,000.
 If you’re unsure whether your yard can accommodate a pool, or how much time and expense will be required to prep for excavation, speak with a pool builder to get their professional opinion.

 The pool decking (also called the pool patio) is the area surrounding the pool itself.
 Most pool owners use this space for sunbathing, relaxing, and entertaining.
 It’s important that the deck has enough room for any furniture you want to use around the pool, such as lounge chairs, tables, umbrellas, and a grill or outdoor kitchen.
 It should also be a safe, non-slip material.